-Subject to voter approval, this Constitutional Proposal amends the method by which class size compliance is calculated.
-Class size is to be calculated by the school district average number of students who can be assigned to each teacher.
-By the beginning of the 2009-2010 school year, the school district average number of students per teacher may not exceed the following limits:
+Subject to voter approval, this constitutional proposal amends the method by which class size compliance is calculated.
+Class size will be calculated by the school average number of students who can be assigned to each teacher.
+By the beginning of the 2009-2010 school year, the school average number of students per teacher may not exceed the following limits: